pldiiw/1arc/CONTRIBUTING.md

 Tracking our work is essential.
 To fullfill this requirement we use Git along GitHub.
 This brings less friction when working in parallel.

+For a short introduction on Git, go to try.github.com.

+We follow the [GitHub Flow] and the way
+[Chris Beams describes a good commit message].

 ## Coding Style